haskell-game/tiny-games-hs/default/shmupemup/README.md

 ![A screenrecording of gameplay](shmupemup-long.gif)

 Tap the WASD keys to move and Space to fire.
-Shoot down as many enemy space ships as you can before one hits you!
+Shoot down as many enemy space ships as you can before one hits you.
+Be careful not to let your gun overheat!

 ## Running

-On Linux and MacOS (untested, but it should work) you can run the game with `runghc shmupemup.hs` or if that doesn't work, with `stack runghc --package parsec shmupemup.hs`.
+On Linux and MacOS (untested, but it should work) you can run the game with `runghc -package=ghc shmupemup` or if that doesn't work, with `stack runghc --resolver lts-20.12 --package ghc-9.2.6 --package parsec shmupemup`.

-On Windows, because of GHC issue #2189, the game must be compiled with the native io manager which you can do with the command `ghc -with-rtsopts --io-manager=native shmupemup.hs`.
+On Windows, because of GHC issue #2189, the game must be compiled with the native io manager which you can do with the command `ghc -package=ghc -with-rtsopts --io-manager=native shmupemup.hs`.
 You will also have to enable VT100 support if you don't want the screen to be repeated which you can do by running `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`.
 There is also jitter on Windows, Command Prompt seems to have less jitter than PowerShell or Windows Terminal though.

 ## Implementation